Hard disk drive failure: Unloading

 Addressing shock robustness, IBM also created a technology for their ThinkPad line of laptop computers called the Active Protection System.
 When a sudden, sharp movement is detected by the built-in accelerometer in the ThinkPad, internal hard disk heads automatically unload themselves to reduce the risk of any potential data loss or scratch defects.
 Apple later also utilized this technology in their PowerBook, iBook, MacBook Pro, and MacBook line, known as the Sudden Motion Sensor.
 Sony, HP with their HP 3D DriveGuard, and Toshiba have released similar technology in their notebook computers.
+However, this technology is obsolete today due to almost all (96%) of laptops lacking a 2.5 inch bay, and SSDs typically being the only option, even in workstation and gaming laptops.

 Modes of failure

 Hard drives may fail in a number of ways.
 Failure may be immediate and total, progressive, or limited.
 Data may be totally destroyed, or partially or totally recoverable.

 Earlier drives had a tendency toward developing bad sectors with use and wear; these bad sectors could be "mapped out" so they were not used and did not affect operation of a drive, and this was considered normal unless many bad sectors developed in a short period of time.
 Some early drives even had a table attached to a drive's case on which bad sectors were to be listed as they appeared.
 Later drives map out bad sectors automatically, in a way invisible to the user; a drive with remapped sectors may continue to be used, though performance may decrease as the drive must physically move the heads to the remapped sector.
 Statistics and logs available through S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology) provide information about the remapping.
 In modern HDDs, each drive ships with zero user-visible bad sectors, and any bad/reallocated sectors may predict the impending failure of a drive.

 Other failures, which may be either progressive or limited, are usually considered to be a reason to replace a drive; the value of data potentially at risk usually far outweighs the cost saved by continuing to use a drive which may be failing.
 Repeated but recoverable read or write errors, unusual noises, excessive and unusual heating, and other abnormalities, are warning signs.